 FAQS and links

 Therapy unfolds in a gentle and accommodating way and moves at a pace that you, the client, decides.
-In the journey we create together, particularly difficult or painful subjects are brought into conscious awareness only when you are ready to do so.
+During the journey we create together, your difficult or painful feelings can be brought into conscious awareness and explored whenever you feel able and ready to.

 Talking therapy can help with many issues such as -

-What brings you to therapy will inform whether we work short-term or in open ended counselling, we offer both.
+What brings you to therapy will determine whether we work short-term or in open ended counselling.
+We can offer both.

 Our style of working is supportive, collaborative and respectful and our task as your counsellor is to help you to see yourself more clearly and know yourself better.
-This means supporting you to unravel and make sense of what is troubling you, addressing not only the immediate symptoms that may bring you into counselling but also by helping you to understand and gain more control over underlying patterns in how you relate to yourself and other people.
+This means supporting you to unravel and make sense of what is troubling you.
+We address not only the immediate symptoms you may bring to counselling but also we help you to understand and gain more control over underlying patterns in how you relate to yourself and other people.

 Your first session will be a time for you to explore the issues that are bringing you into counselling.

 Although your counsellor will ask some questions, the aim will be to see if you can work together and if the counselling that is offered feels right for you.
-You and your counsellor will also think about whether short-term or open-ended feels right for you.
+You and your counsellor will also think about whether short-term or open-ended sessions feel right for you.

 Beginning counselling can feel daunting so being prepared for what to expect maybe helpful.

-Counselling is your time and space in which you and your Counsellor can help make some sense of the difficulties that you may be experiencing.
+Counselling is your time and space when you and your Counsellor can help make sense of the difficulties you may be experiencing.

 It provides a regular time and space where you can talk through how you are feeling.

-Hart Counselling is located in private, comfortable therapy room within the popular village of Hook.
+Hart Counselling is located in a private, comfortable therapy room in the popular village of Hook.

 Please contact us by e-mail or phone to arrange an initial assessment appointment.

 We see individual clients at least once a week, and sometimes more often, either for an open-ended period of time or for an agreed number of sessions.
-This will depend on a variety of factors, including the type of problem someone wants to work on and the type of solution they are seeking.
+This depends on a variety of factors, including the type of problem someone wants to work on and the type of solution being sought.
 Sessions are fifty minutes long and usually take place on the same day and time each week.

-Couples are seen together and sometimes individually if it is deemed appropriate by your counsellor usually for an agreed number of sessions,
+Couples are seen together but sometimes individually if it is deemed appropriate by your counsellor usually for an agreed number of sessions,

 but sometimes for an open-ended period of time.
 These sessions are 1 hour long.

-If you would like to learn more about the counselling process at Hart Counselling CIC please read the pages here about our counsellors, their approach, qualifications and experience.
-Or if you prefer to talk this through, please telephone or email us.
+If you would like to learn more about the counselling process at Hart Counselling CIC please read the pages here about our counsellors which outlines their approach, qualifications and experience.
+However, if you prefer to talk this through, please telephone or email us.
 We aim to return all enquiries within 24 hours.

 Hart Counselling CIC is not a crisis service, this means we are not available 24hrs to provide immediate mental health support.

-Other services which might be useful to you are:
+Other services which might be useful to know are: